Temporal Knowledge Graphs: Facts That Change Over Time

 TGAT (Temporal Graph Attention Network)

-Why temporal patterns matter: "CountryX will hold elections" is more likely if elections occurred ~4 years ago (periodicity).
-"PersonY will be appointed to a position" depends on whether they recently left another position (temporal sequence).
-TKG models that capture periodicity and recency dramatically outperform static KG models on extrapolation tasks.
+Why temporal patterns matter: "CountryX will hold elections" is far more likely if elections occurred roughly four years ago (periodicity).
+"PersonY will be appointed to a position" depends on whether they recently left another one (temporal sequence).
+A static KG model has no way to express either regularity — it sees only that the fact occurred at some point, so it can rank candidates but cannot say when.
+That is a difference in what the model can represent, which is why extrapolation is where temporal modelling earns its cost.

 Worked Example: TTransE on a Political Event

-Static TransE embeds CountryX and holdsElection without time — it either always predicts elections or never does, based on training frequency.
+Static TransE embeds CountryX and holdsElection with no notion of time — its score is the same for every year, so it either always ranks an election highly or never does, according to training frequency.

 2012 2016 2020 2024 2028 predicted?
 2014 2018 2022 Election year Non-election year